Do you want to learn about how to use meta tags for better SEO?

 You need to find the RIGHT sweet spot (see the above illustration) by optimizing meta tags by keeping all the above 3 factors in mind.
 That being said, let’s talk about each one of them so you get a better idea about optimizing your meta tags.

 When optimizing meta tags, make sure you’re using highly relevant content for the keywords you want to rank for.

 Knowing your searcher’s intent is the key to creating highly relevant content and optimizing them using the right meta tags.
 If you don’t focus on finding the searcher’s intent before doing keyword research or optimizing meta tags for targeted keywords, you’re going to get random visitors who don’t convert at all!

 Searcher’s intent can be easily found in 3 ways.

 - Informational: You can use these keywords when a searcher is trying to find more information about a particular product or service.
 Ex: What is XYZ?

 - Commercial discovery: You can use these keywords when people are looking for comparisons.
 Ex: XYZ Vs ABC

 - Transactional: You can use these keywords when a searcher is about to buy a product.
 Ex: Buy XYZ

-Here’s a great illustration where you can get more understanding about searcher’s intent and the importance of optimizing your meta tags for searcher’s intent.
+Here’s a great illustration where you can get more understanding of the searcher’s intent and the importance of optimizing your meta tags for the searcher’s intent.

 What’s the point of creating content if you are not optimizing it at least for one primary keyword?
-If you want to properly optimize meta tags for SEO, you need to find and use at least one primary keyword so you can use it in various meta tags like header tags, title tag, meta description and so on.
+If you want to properly optimize it for SEO, you need to find and use at least one primary keyword so you can use it in various HTML tags like header tags, title tag, meta description and so on.